 - our community transport project no longer receives ongoing grant funding, but we have managed to double the number of community passengers carried

-- our energy syndicate has saved members over £180,000 against average prices without receiving any local grant support
+- our energy syndicate ordered over 4.75 million litres of heating oil and saved members over £237,000 against average prices without receiving any local grant support

 A cursory look at Warwickshire rural areas might suggest affluence and comfort, but deprivation in rural areas is often well hidden and a number of structural social issues exists if you dig a little deeper.
 Affordable housing is simply not available in many villages, the ageing population is more of a factor in rural areas and access to services is a significant problem for many.
 These trends seem to be worsening.